Nepsha1986/handbook-freshwater-fish/README.md

 ## Project Overview

 This project consists of MDX files that serve as the foundation for various related projects.
-For example, the website [Aquajoy Club](https://aquajoy.club) utilizes this data to provide information about freshwater fish.
+For example, the website [aquajoy.club](https://aquajoy.club) utilizes this data to provide information about freshwater fish.
 Even if Aquajoy Club experiences downtime, the source files remain secure and accessible through GitHub.

 The primary goal of this project is to create a single source of truth for aquarium enthusiasts worldwide, ensuring that